 Finding a resort in Maldives was the hardest things I’ve done.
 Luxurious and with star ratings.
 But I sorted my category into child friendly resort and its distance from the main island.
 The closer the resort from the main island will give me a cheaper option and health security especially when traveling with a toddler.

-Male International Airport has no passenger tubes so the passengers have to walk to the plane parking area and entered the terminal building for immigration processing.
+Male International Airport has no boarding bridge so the passengers have to deplane in the ramp and enter the terminal building for immigration processing.
 There are few questions from the officer like how many days and which hotel we are going to stay.
 A 30 days visa stamped on our passport which normally given to most of the nationalities arrived in Maldives.

 Location: Hulhumale, Kaafu Atoll, Maldives

 Rivethi Beach Hotel is a 10-minute drive from the airport.
 A new hotel offering a beach front accommodation in the man-made island Hulhumale.
 All staffs here are all men but very accommodating.
 We checked in early.
 Normally, the check-in time is 12nn but we arrived at 8am.
 We’re lucky that the hotel was not fully book and the room was available for it was not peak season.
 We checked-in without additional charges and gave us welcome drinks.

 All staffs from the driver, reception, housekeeping, and restaurant are all courteous and nice.
 As we were experiencing jet lag, we decided to sleep until noon time.
 In the afternoon, we walked on the white sand shore observing how the local people here lived and finding a store for some snacks as well.
 We ended our snacks/dinner back in the hotel with a pasta (the waiter told it was not spicy but it still hot) and a sandwich.